prof3ssorSt3v3/mad9011/docs/assignments/hybrid9.md

 Based on Week 12 and 13 lessons, you are to create an interactive prototype in Adobe XD.

 - Find a well designed mobile app of your like, take screenshots of its onboarding process and main UI screens.
-- Recreate an interactive prototype in Adobe Xd.
+- Create the click through based on those screenshots (interactive prototype) in Adobe Xd.
 - (Challenge: Add voice interaction)
 - Submit 2 URLs created by using the sharing features for: 1) Design Review 2) Development
 - Include your XD file and the prototype URL for submission at the end of the class.